Micromagnetic-Tomography/mmt_multipole_inversion/README.md

 matrix in the `multipole_inversion` code.
 To build this library you need to set the `CUDAHOME` or `CUDA_PATH` environment variables to the location of CUDA in your system.
 Alternatively, the `nvcc` compiler path can be set in the `PATH` variable.
-The it is only necessary to install or build the library using `poetry install` or `poetry build`.
+This is only necessary to install or build the library using `poetry install` or `poetry build`.

+The compilation of the CUDA extension is currently setup for a Turing card with computing capability 7.5.
+If using an older or newer card, you can modify the `-arch=sm_XX` option in the `build_extension.py` script.
+Links to check Nvidia cards architectures and capabilities are commented in this file.
+Additionally, if `nvcc` complains about the `gcc` compiler version, you can set a specific `gcc` using the `-ccbin=` flag (see the build script).

 # Tutorial